-A new culture of civic expression is emerging online.
+A new culture of social and political expression has emerged online.
 And it often begins with a spark of humor and creativity.
 Like never before, netizens are amplifying and remixing each other’s messages.
 From talking goats in Uganda to dancing llamas in China; from photo mashups of the king in the Netherlands to logo remixes supporting marriage equality in the United States, netizens are engaging with one another on issues of civic interest.
-And what’s more, they’re developing new art forms, tools and avenues to express their views.
+And what’s more, they’re developing new art forms, tools and avenues to express their views, and these internet-based practices are spilling over into the physical world.

-We believe that these creative practices – starting with hashtag trends and image memes that break pluralistic ignorance and sometimes grow into larger movements – are only going to mature and multiply in a variety of global contexts.
+We believe that these creative practices – starting with hashtag trends and image memes that break pluralistic ignorance and sometimes grow into larger movements – have tremendous impact in a variety of global contexts.
 We wish to document their development, their successes, their failures, and add to the public discourse around online expression and the underlying social issues.
-We are interested in how these dynamics are reflected in the silly–yes, cat videos break pluralistic ignorance too–and the serious.
+We are interested in how these dynamics are reflected in the silly–yes, cat videos break pluralistic ignorance too–and the serious, in the helpful and the hateful, in supporting power and in challenging it.

 The Civic Beat is a global research collective that looks at the creative side of civic technology.
 That includes memes and other viral, creative content on the web in the context of civic engagement.
 We do this in three key ways: